EnzoBnl/enzobnl/spark.md

 - Since 1.4.0 (June 11, 2015) it is `RDD` of `InternalRow`s that are **Binary Row-Based Format** known as **Tungsten Row Format**. `InternalRow`s:
   - allows **in-place elements access** that avoid serialization/deserialization --> just a little little bit slower than `RDD`s for element access but very very faster when it comes to shuffles.
-  - store their data very efficiently: divide by 4 memory footprint compared to RDDs of Java objects.
+  - store their data very efficiently:**off-heap** --> divide by 4 memory footprint compared to RDDs of Java objects.
   - Leverage the activation of the off-heap memory usage more than RDDs of deserialized objects by not implying ser/deser overhead.
   - [UnsafeRow](https://jaceklaskowski.gitbooks.io/mastering-spark-sql/spark-sql-UnsafeRow.html) is the basic implementation of [InternalRow](https://jaceklaskowski.gitbooks.io/mastering-spark-sql/spark-sql-InternalRow.html) (see descriptions of Jacek Laskowski's *Mastering Spark SQL* links for each)